A blog by Ronny Allan

 Lanreotide – it’s calling the shots – my own experience with Lanreotide since 2010.

-PRRT is the generic name for a nuclear therapy which uses a radioactive ‘peptide’ to attach to receptors on a tumour’s cell.
+PRRT is the generic name for a nuclear therapy which uses a radioactive ‘peptide’ to attach to specific ‘receptors’ on a tumour’s cell.
 With NETs, the somatostatin receptors which enable this treatment, exist in around 80% of patients.
-It’s a treatment not normally offered to poorly differentiated cases which are known not to express these receptors, although trials are ongoing.
+It’s a treatment not normally offered to poorly differentiated cases which are known not to express these receptors, although trials are ongoing looking for more efficient targets (e.g. DLL-3).

 Who can get these drugs?
 The treatment is currently only approved for somatostatin receptor positive Gastroenteropancreatic NETs (GEP NETs).
 Different healthcare systems may have different patient selection criteria.

-Not all tumors have the same targets.
-The main ones in use to treat NETs involve mammalian Target of Rapamycin (mTOR) inhibitors and Tyrosine Kinase Inhibitors (TKI).
+Not all tumours have the same targets.
+The main ones in use to treat NETs involve mammalian Target of Rapamycin (mTOR) inhibitors, Tyrosine Kinase Inhibitors (TKI) (including multiple TKIs), Vascular Endothelial Growth Factor (VEGF).
 There are several new targeted therapies in the clinical trial pipeline, so it’s worth taking a look at the link above to see more on this type of therapy.
+These tend to be 2nd or 3rd line treatments, but not always.

-The two main targeted therapies currently in use are:
+The main targeted therapies currently in use are:

 Everolimus (Afinitor) is a targeted therapy, an mTOR inhibiter approved for the treatment of advanced non-functional NETs of the GI tract, lung, and pancreas.
 This drug can help slow down the growth of these tumours in some patients.
-Read more here
+Read more by clicking here.

 Sunitinib (Sutent) targets a protein called Vascular Endothelial Growth Factor (VEGF), is approved for the treatment of advanced pancreatic NETs.
-Read more here
+Read more by clicking here.

 These drugs are not dependent on somatostatin receptors.